 5. Doberman Pinscher

-All these traits combined make Doberman Pinscher dogs some of the best choices of dog breeds for police and detective work, which is exactly what they are known for.
+All these traits combined make Doberman Pinscher dogs some of the best choices of dog breeds for police and detective work, and is a great watchdog, which is exactly what they are known for.

 6. Shetland Sheepdog

 Like many the other smart dog breeds, the Shetland Sheepdog is just as playful and loyal, but also comes coupled with a high level of intelligence.

 It is, also, in fact, one of the fastest dogs at learning and grasping new commands.
 This makes them really easy to train, especially for family protection, performing etc.

 Just like their distant cousin, the golden retriever, the Labrador is quite smart, in addition to being really alert and intuitive.

 The intelligence level of Labrador Retrievers makes training these dogs a quick and easy practice.

 Their dedication to work and commands once trained is paramount, making them good guard and rescue dogs.